UPDATE, JUNE 2018

-In brief, the school buildings themselves are in very good shape while capacity is a growing concern.
-The investments made by the community approximately 15 years ago to upgrade and expand the schools are proving to be wise and economical, and ongoing maintenance has been effective at preserving the buildings and their systems.
-The most significant physical plant issues are at Yarmouth Elementary School – our oldest facility – and with our continually growing enrollment.
-Since 2008, enrollment district-wide has increased more than 17%, from 1,393 nine years ago to today’s student count of 1,636.
-A scientific study by an independent researcher indicates that this trend is not going to end soon, and by 2027 we may see enrollment of approximately 1,970 students.
-This is significantly higher than our total school building capacity and will require our earnest attention.
+Since 2008, student enrollment in Yarmouth Schools has increased more than 17%, from 1,393 nine years ago to today’s student count of 1,636.
+Two separate studies by independent researchers indicate that this trend is not going to end soon, and by 2027 Yarmouth may see enrollment of approximately 1,970 students.
+This is significantly higher than the total school building capacity and requires immediate attention.

-After a year of work, the Facilities Assessment Committee made its presentation to the School Committee on July 13, 2017 identifying six options to address the facilities needs of the district.
-The Facilities Assessment Committee recommended pursuing “Option 4”, which calls for:
+To address these concerns, the School Committee formed a Facilities Assessment Committee.
+After a year of working with architects and engineers from Harriman, the Facilities Assessment Committee identified six options to address the facilities needs of the district, recommending “Option 4”, which calls for:

 - An expansion at Rowe School to accommodate enrollment growth in Kindergarten and Grade 1, as well as address the likelihood that the State will be mandating that local school districts become responsible for administering programs for 3- and 4-year olds who are currently served by Child Development Services.

 - An expansion at Yarmouth Elementary School to accommodate enrollment growth, as well as a complete renovation of the existing facility to bring it up to current standards and ensure its viability for decades to come.
 As part of this project Grade 5 will be relocated to YES, reducing the scope of the construction project needed at the Middle School.

 - A small expansion at Harrison Middle School to account for enrollment growth, allowing for the removal of the portable classrooms that have been on-site almost from the day the school opened.